craftcms/image/README.md

+> Note: This repository and these images are archived.
+See [Docker in Production](https://craftcms.com/knowledge-base/docker-in-production) and [Local Development with Docker](https://craftcms.com/knowledge-base/docker-for-local-development) for alternatives.

 # Image

 This repository hosts the code for building container images tailored for Craft CMS applications.
 Our aim is to offer an always up-to-date base image that developers can expand to run a web server of their choice.